Polydelta-ai/DJV-Internship-Discovery-Tool/README.md

 Polydelta collected internship opportunities from three separate sources, USA Jobs, Indeed.com, and the Texas A&M Rangeland, Wildlife, and Fisheries Management Job Board.
 We processed and transformed this data through distinct pipelines.
 During this time, the team experimented with a variety of natural language processing and machine learning approaches.
 The final model calculated the similarity between every internship in our dataset based on a variety of features.

 These features include:
--Internship title
+- Internship title
--Internship description
+- Internship description
--Company name
+- Company name